hampusstrom/ansible-role-vmtemplate/README.md

 An ansible role to automate the process of preparing a Linux VM guest for becoming a template in your favourite hypervisor.

+This role is designed to be run AFTER you've made all your own customizations.
+Installing packages, running hardening baselines etc.

 Steps taken:
 * Set the timezone
 * Install guest tools for the appropriate hypervisor